encord-team/E-MM1/DOWNLOAD.md

 # Points

-all point clouds are available to download from OpenShape on huggingface: https://huggingface.co/datasets/OpenShape/openshape-training-data/tree/main
+All point clouds are available to download from OpenShape on huggingface: https://huggingface.co/datasets/OpenShape/openshape-training-data/tree/main

-As this is a large dataset, we recommend extracting all needed point clouds for E-MM1_100m,E-MM1_1M and EShot at the same time.
+As this is a large dataset, we recommend extracting all needed point clouds for `E-MM1_100m`,`E-MM1_1M` and `EShot` at the same time.

 Files can be identified using the file_id column in infos/points.csv

-T

 ```python
 import polars as pl